dynonguyen/this-world/README.md

 # This World

 The website helps consolidate knowledge about countries around the world.
-The data was last updated in 2024.
+The data was last updated in June 2024.

 [https://thisworld.vercel.app](https://thisworld.vercel.app/)